open/close all folders

 - In the first Knights of the Old Republic game, Jedi robes are only the rather forgettable sort of tunic-ish things, without the gigantic over-robes.
 In the second game, all Jedi robes come with over-robes.

-- In The Old Republic trailers, this trope is taken up to twelve.
+- In Star Wars: The Old Republic trailers, this trope is taken up to twelve.
 There are three trailers with seriously-animated combat, and all of them have all of the attributes of this trope.

-- Many of the more expensive robes in The Elder Scrolls III: Morrowind were decidedly elaborate.
+- Many of the more expensive robes in Morrowind are decidedly elaborate.

-- Members of the Dark Brotherhood in The Elder Scrolls IV: Oblivion are given a moderately badass set of armour.
-The high-ranking members get robes with extra bonuses to badass.
+- Members of the Dark Brotherhood in Oblivion are given a moderately badass set of armor.
+The high-ranking members get robes with extra bonuses to the badass enchantments.

 - An evil example include Dalles from the Ys Series.